-As previously mentioned, a ComplexWavefunction object requires a dictionary that contains the unitarity operators that will be used to rotate the qubits in and out of the computational basis, Z, during the training process.
+As previouosly mentioned, a ComplexWaveFunction object requires a dictionary that contains the unitarily operators that will be used to rotate the qubits in and out of the computational basis, Z, during the training process.
 In the case of the provided dataset, the unitaries required are the well-known H, and K gates.
 The dictionary needed can be created with the following command.

 '''

-#
+[3]: unitary_dict = unitaries.create_dict()

+unitary_dict = unitaries.create_dict(unitary_name=torch.tensor([[real part],

 [imaginary part]],

+dtype=torch.double)

-dtype=torch.double) '''
+'''

-If the user wishes to add their own unitary operators from their experiment to $unitary_dict$, uncomment the block above.
-When $unitaries.create_dict()$ is called, it will contain the identity and the H and K gates by default with the keys "Z", "X" and "Y", respectively.
+If the user wishes to add their own unitary operators from their experiment to unitary_dict, uncomment the block above.
+When unitaries.create_dict() is called, it will contain the identity and the H and K gates by default with the keys "Z", "X" and "Y", respectively.